 valgus.
 This means that when she stands with her arms at her side, her elbows will

-and without it, a girl with TS will not develop sexually.
-The usual signs of puberty
+Without it, a girl with TS will not develop sexually.
+The normal signs of puberty

 don’t happen unless the girl is given hormone therapy.
 This includes breast development,